 - These four pillars reinforce each other.
 Together, they ensure that students are engaged and that everyone in the school community feels welcome and supported.
 They also promote a culture of trust, respect, and collaboration between teachers and administrators and among all school staff, parents, and the broader community.

-- What makes the community schools strategy particularly effective is the integration of these four features (or pillars); the customization of services, supports, and practices based on the unique assets, needs, and collective vision of each school community; and a focus on advancing shared goals for student learning and success.
+- What makes the community schools strategy particularly effective is the integration of these four pillars; the customization of services, supports, and practices based on the unique assets, needs, and collective vision of each school community; and a focus on advancing shared goals for student learning and success.

 Choose from among the following talking points to support your outreach and communications efforts: